nodejs/node/doc/api/n-api.md

 run and the native memory pointed by the earlier persistent reference will not be freed.
 This can be avoided by calling `napi_delete_reference` in addition to `napi_reference_unref` when possible.

+**Change History:**

+* Experimental (`NAPI_EXPERIMENTAL` is defined):

+  References can be created for all value types.
+The new supported value types do not support weak reference semantic and the values of these types are released when the reference count becomes 0 and cannot be accessed from the reference anymore.

 #### `napi_create_reference`